johndstein/anonymous-apex/README.md

 require('anonymous-apex').execute(options, apex, data)
   .then((results) => {
     console.error('\ndone', results);
     // Results look as follows.
-You will likely want to make sure that both
-    // compiled and success are true.
+If compiled or success are false, you
+    // won't get here, an error will be thrown, and you will end up in
+    // the catch block below.
     //
     // { line: -1,
     //   column: -1,